adrian2504/adrian2504/README.md

 ### Always Looking for Projects to contribute and Upskill Myself.

-### Feel Free to connect wiht me at the below Gmail
+### Feel Free to connect with me at the below Gmail
 adriandsouza2504@gmail.com

 ### STATS